VincentLTech/Project-Builder/README.md

 ___

 ## Features
-* Guide to how the websit works
+* Guide to how the website works

 * Try Registering for your account for the first time.
 Or Login if you have already registered